Sidney Sussex College, Cambridge: Foundation

+Expansion

-While the College's geographic size has changed little since 1596, an additional range was added to the original E-shaped buildings in the early 17th century and the appearance of the whole College was changed significantly in the 1820s and 1830s, under the leadership of the Master at the time, William Chafy.
+While the college's geographic size has changed little since 1596, an additional range was added to the original E-shaped buildings in the early 17th century and the appearance of the whole college was changed significantly in the 1820s and 1830s, under the leadership of the master at the time, William Chafy.
 By the early 19th century, the buildings' original red brick was unfashionable and the hall range was suffering serious structural problems.

-The opening up of coal mines on estates left to the College in the 18th century provided extra funds which were to be devoted to providing a new mathematical library and accommodation for Mathematical Exhibitioners.
-As a result, the exterior brick was covered with a layer of cement, the existing buildings were heightened slightly, and the architectural effect was also heightened, under the supervision of Sir Jeffry Wyatville.
+The opening up of coal mines on estates left to the college in the 18th century provided extra funds, which were to be devoted to providing a new mathematical library and accommodation for mathematical exhibitioners.
+Also with those funds, the exterior brick was covered with a layer of cement, the existing buildings were heightened slightly, and the architectural effect was also heightened, under the supervision of Sir Jeffry Wyatville.

-In the late nineteenth century, the College's finances received a further boost from the development of the resort of Cleethorpes on College land on the Lincolnshire coast that was purchased in 1616, following a bequest for the benefit of scholars and fellows by Peter Blundell, a merchant from Tiverton, Devon.
-A new wing (Cloister Court) added in 1891, to the designs of John Loughborough Pearson, is stylistically richer than the original buildings and has stone staircases whereas the stairs in the older buildings are made of timber.
+In the late nineteenth century, the college's finances received a further boost from the development of the resort of Cleethorpes on college land on the Lincolnshire coast.
+This land had been purchased in 1616, following a bequest for the benefit of scholars and fellows by Peter Blundell, a merchant from Tiverton, Devon.
+A new wing (Cloister Court), added in 1891 to the designs of John Loughborough Pearson, is stylistically richer than the original buildings and has stone staircases, whereas the stairs in the older buildings are made of timber.

-In the early twentieth century, a High Church group among the Fellows were instrumental in the rebuilding and enlargement of the chapel, which was provided with a richly carved interior in late seventeenth-century style, designed by T. H. Lyon, and somewhat at odds with the College's original Puritan ethos.
+In the early twentieth century, a High Church group among the fellows was instrumental in the rebuilding and enlargement of the chapel, which was provided with a richly carved interior in late seventeenth-century style, designed by Thomas Henry Lyon, and somewhat at odds with the college's original Puritan ethos.

-21st century

-The hereditary visitor of the college remains the Viscounts De L'Isle ex officio.
-The current visitor is Philip Sidney, 2nd Viscount De L'Isle.
-Sidney Sussex, Magdalene College, Cambridge and Jesus College, Oxford are the only three Oxbridge colleges that continue to prescribe by statute visitations held by hereditary peers.

-Academic profile

-Sidney Sussex is recognised as one of the smaller Cambridge colleges.
-The student body consists of roughly 380 undergraduate students and 250 postgraduates.

-Academically, Sidney Sussex has tended towards a mid-table position in the informal Tompkins Table.
-It is known for the high standard of pastoral support from the Tutorial team, and a sense of mutual support from students doing the same subject.

-The College ranks fourth highest among Cambridge Colleges in Nobel Prizes won by alumni.

 Buildings and grounds

-Sidney sits on the site of Cambridge’s Franciscan friary, built in the middle of the 13th century and dissolved in the 1530s.
-Artefacts of the site’s past lay beneath the foundations of the college buildings.
+Sidney's buildings blend old and new, with the latest addition, the Old Kitchen (new dining space), completed in 2021.
+Student rooms have kitchen access, but also have catered options.
+Sidney sits on the site of Cambridge's Franciscan friary, built in the middle of the 13th century and dissolved in the 1530s.
+Artefacts of the site's past lie beneath the foundations of the college buildings.
+Sidney Sussex has two courtyards surrounded by Grade I listed buildings dating from 1596.

-The oldest parts of the College are the two main courts which stand either side of the Porters’ Lodge, Chapel Court and Hall Court.